Alexei Navalny: Awards and honours

 In September 2021, he was awarded the Knight of Freedom Award conferred by the Casimir Pulaski Foundation.

 In October 2021, he received the Sakharov Prize, the European Parliament's annual human rights prize.
 David Sassoli, the President of the European Parliament, announced that the award was to recognise that Navalny "has fought tirelessly against the corruption of Vladimir Putin's regime.
 This cost him his liberty and nearly his life".

 Later that same year, he also received a German prize for his efforts in sustaining freedom of expression – the M100 Media Award.

+In 2022, he was awarded U.S. Prize For Civil Courage.

 In 2023, the documentary film about him, Navalny, directed by Daniel Roher, won Best Documentary at the 76th British Academy Film Awards and Best Documentary Feature at the 95th Academy Awards.

 Family and personal life

-Navalny is married to Yulia Navalnaya and has two children, daughter Dasha, currently an undergraduate student at Stanford University, and son Zakhar.
-From 1998 until 2021, he lived primarily in a three-room apartment in Maryino District in southeast Moscow.
-Some of these years at his southeast Moscow residence were spent while under house arrest.
+Navalny was married to Yulia Navalnaya (maiden name: Yulia Borisovna Abrosimova) and the couple had two children.
+His daughter Dasha began undergraduate studies at Stanford University in September 2019.

+Starting 1998, Navalny lived primarily in a three-room apartment in Maryino District in southeast Moscow.

-Navalny was originally an atheist, but has since become an member of the Russian Orthodox Church.
+Navalny was originally an atheist, but later became a member of the Russian Orthodox Church.
 He has said that turning to the Orthodox church has made him feel a "part of something large and universal."